santiagosayshey/DigiBrain/Content/Projects/Factorio/Hive Mind Planet Ideas.md

 ### Technology Progression Path:

 1. **Basic Recycling** → Break down ant carcasses into raw components:

     - Chitin Fragments (exoskeleton)
     - Neural Tissue (brain matter)
     - Organic Slurry (internal organs and fluids)
-2. **Neural Scanner** → Unlocked after analyzing enough neural tissue samples
-    - Reveals the quantum nature of ant neural networks
-    - Allows tracking of colony territories and queen locations
-3. **Biomolecular Assembler** → (renamed from "bioplant")
+2. **Biomolecular Assembler** → (renamed from "bioplant")

     - **Trigger Tech**: Unlocked after collecting a specific threshold of diverse neural tissue samples from multiple colonies
     - Allows combining organic components into advanced materials
     - Housed in a pulsating, brain-like organic structure that mimics the neural processing of the ants
+    - Features 100% productivity bonus (double the standard 50%) with 4 module slots
+    - Can be transported back to other planets for specialized processing
-4. **Quantum Synthesis** → Combines neural tissue with electronic components to create:
+3. **Quantum Synthesis** → Combines neural tissue with electronic components to create:

     - Quantum Processors (advanced circuits utilizing quantum properties of ant brains)
     - Colonial Synchronizers (communication devices that tap into the ant hivemind)